fzaiser/genfer/README.md

 # GENFER: exact Bayesian inference for discrete models via generating functions

-Genfer (**GEN**erating functions to in**FER** posteriors) is a tool to compute the exact posterior distribution of discrete probabilistic models, expressed as probabilistic programs.
+Genfer (**GEN**erating functions to in**FER** posteriors) is a tool to compute the exact posterior distribution of discrete probabilistic models, even with infinite support and continuous priors.
 It is the implementation of the framework from our paper

-> Zaiser, Murawski, Ong: Exact Bayesian Inference on Discrete Models via Probability Generating Functions: A Probabilistic Programming Approach.
-Under review. https://arxiv.org/abs/2305.17058
+> Zaiser, Murawski, Ong: *Exact Bayesian Inference on Discrete Models via Probability Generating Functions: A Probabilistic Programming Approach.* [NeurIPS 2023 (oral)](https://neurips.cc/virtual/2023/poster/72239) [(arxiv)](https://arxiv.org/abs/2305.17058)

+The model is specified as a probabilistic program and translated to a generating function representing the posterior distribution.
+Using automatic differentiation, posterior probabilities and moments can be extracted from this generating function.
+Further information can be found in the above paper.

 ## Setup